ellisztamas/faps/docs/tutorials/04_sibship_clustering.rst

 You can directly call the most likely partition.
-This is somewhat against the spirit of fractional analyses though...
+This is somewhat against the spirit of fractional analyses though…

 .. code:: ipython3